pyrocko/pyrocko/doc/source/apps/squirrel/tutorial-api.rst

 Instead of hard-coding the data sources in the script, we could set them with command line arguments.
-The :py:mod:`pyrocko.squirrel.tool` module offers functionality to set up our program so that it accepts the same options and arguments like for example ``squirrel scan``.
+The :py:mod:`pyrocko.squirrel.tool` module offers functionality to set up a program so that it accepts the same options and arguments like for example ``squirrel scan``.
 Here's the complete program after changing it to use :py:class:`~pyrocko.squirrel.tool.SquirrelArgumentParser`: